Automatic translation from Google translate:

 The real estate market

-The prime area located in the Costa Daurada with exceptional beaches and proximity to one of the major European cities such as Barcelona, make a strong appeal to invest in the real estate market.
+The prime area located in Costa Daurada with exceptional beaches and proximity to one of the major European cities such as Barcelona, makes a strong appeal to invest in the real estate market.

 As for foreign investment in the real estate market in the area, according to Ana Quesada from Central Park Salou: